 Unfortunately, no matter what some things on the internet might tell you, you can’t significantly impact your credit score overnight.

 That’s simply too short a period of time.
 Could you impact it 20-40 points over a week or so?
 Maybe.
 But you’re still at the mercy of many different people none of whom truly care about your credit score.

 So when we start with an unreasonable expectation, we’re setting ourselves up for disappointment.
 So set your sights on a more reasonable goal, be diligent and you can achieve that goal.

-As with any of these how to increase credit score to 800 strategies it’s important to realize that it may not work as well or as quickly as you want it to.
+As with any of these credit score strategies, it’s important to realize that it may not work as well or as quickly as you want it to.

-I go into EXTENSIVE detail in a highly shared post about Credit Report Repair, so to dig in deeper or if you know there is damaging info on your credit report, I highly recommend taking a look there too.
+I go into EXTENSIVE detail in a highly shared post about Credit Report Repair (click to read it on my site), so to dig in deeper or if you know there is damaging info on your credit report, I highly recommend taking a look there too.